lorenzospanio/Object-Oriented-DES-in-MATLAB/README.md

 - **`connector.m` / `direction_connector.m`**: Defines the routing logic for customers moving between queues.
 - **`test2.m`**: The main script to configure the simulation parameters and start the `SimulationManager`.

-## Getting Started

 To run the simulation, follow these steps:

 1. Clone the repository or download all the `.m` files into a single folder.
-2. Open MATLAB.
-3. In the MATLAB command window, navigate to the folder containing the project files.
+2. In the MATLAB command window, navigate to the folder containing the project files.
-4. Open the `test2.m` script.
+3. Open the `test2.m` script.
-5. Modify the simulation parameters within this file as needed (e.g., arrival rates, service times, number of simulations).
+4. Modify the simulation parameters within this file as needed (e.g., arrival rates, service times, number of simulations).
-6. Run the `test2.m` script
+5. Run the `test2.m` script